HILMR/HILMR.github.io/data/metadata_EN.md

 #### Title
 Core Student Member
 #### Detail
-- Developed a narrow-space coating robot, which consists of a 6-degree-of-freedom rigid manipulator and a 20-degree-of-freedom flexible manipulator.
+- <b>Developed a narrow-space coating robot</b>, which consists of a 6-degree-of-freedom rigid manipulator and a 20-degree-of-freedom flexible manipulator.
-- Participated in the design of the control system for the robot, using Ethercat as the main communication method to establish the collaboration between the rigid and flexible arms, and implemented CATIA's digital twin interaction through OPC UA.
+- Participated in the <b>design of the control system for the robot</b>, using <b>Ethercat</b> as the main communication method to establish the collaboration between the rigid and flexible arms, and implemented CATIA's <b>digital twin</b> interaction through <b>OPC UA</b>.
-- Participated in the development of algorithms for seam positioning and quality assessment, which uses computer vision to locate seams and provide guiding paths for the kinematic planning system, as well as evaluate the quality of the coating with YOLO algorithm.
+- Participated in the development of algorithms for seam positioning and quality assessment, which uses <b>computer vision</b> to locate seams and provide guiding paths for the kinematic planning system, as well as evaluate the quality of the coating with the <b>YOLO</b> algorithm.
+#### ImageH
+- project2-1.jpg
+- project2-2.jpg

 ### Research on Environment Perception and Reconstruction for Robots in Narrow Spaces
 #### FromDate